-Rolnik’s work as a founder and chief editor of a leading business newspaper and columnist influenced in a dramatic way the ideas, norms and values in Israeli political economy and brought significant changes in the regulatory policies and legislation.
-In this process, he has gained a unique understanding of the interplay of the three worlds: business, regulation and media.
+Rolnik’s work as a founder and chief editor of a leading business newspaper and columnist influenced in a dramatic way the ideas, norms, and values in Israeli political economy and brought about significant changes in regulatory policies and legislation.
+In this process, he has gained a unique understanding of the interplay of the three worlds: business, regulation, and media.
 Very few players in the media and the business world have the opportunity to have these three perspectives together and students will gain new and fresh insights from this paradigm.

-The research was done in his fellowship in the Advanced Leadership Initiative in Harvard Business School together with Dr. Roy Shapira from Harvard Law school.
-The paper was first presented in the main address at the annual conference of the Anti-Trust authority in Israel in January 2015 and an edited version will be presented in a conference of the “Tobin Project” on Regulatory Capture and Media.
+The research was done in his fellowship in the Advanced Leadership Initiative in Harvard Business School together with Dr. Roy Shapira from Harvard Law School.
+The paper was first presented in the main address at the annual conference of the Antitrust Authority in Israel.

-Previously, Rolnik has taught courses in two leading entrepreneurship programs in Israel -- the entrepreneurship MBA program in Tel Aviv University and the Sam Zell Entrepreneurship program in IDC College.
+Previously, Rolnik has taught courses in two leading MBA and entrepreneurship programs in Israel—the entrepreneurship MBA program at Tel Aviv University and the MBA program at IDC College.

 |Reputation, Regulation and Communications – How Media Influences Business